-In 1981, several cases of rare pneumonia (PCP, see fact sheet 515) and skin cancer called Kaposi’s sarcoma see fact sheet 511) were reported.
-These cases were in homosexual men in Los Angeles and New York City.
+In 1981, several cases of rare pneumonia (PCP, see Fact Sheet 515) and skin cancer (Kaposi’s sarcoma, see Fact Sheet 511) were reported among men who have sex with men in Los Angeles and New York City.
 This was a mystery to researchers.

-The virus that causes AIDS was identified in 1983.
-No medications were available to treat this disease until 1987.
-In that year, a cancer drug called zidovudine (AZT) was found to slow down the multiplication of the Human Immunodeficiency Virus (HIV.)
+Human Immunodeficiency Virus (HIV), the virus that causes AIDS, was identified in 1983.
+No medications were available against it until 1987.
+In that year, a cancer drug called zidovudine (AZT, see Fact Sheet 411) was found to slow down the multiplication of the virus.

-By 2011, over 30 medications had been approved to fight HIV.
+Since then, well over 30 medications have been approved to fight HIV.
 None of these drugs kills the virus.
-Each of them slows down HIV at a specific point of its life cycle.
+Each of them slows it down at a specific point of its life cycle (see Fact Sheet 106).

-In 1996, several research studies suggested that triple-drug combinations could drive HIV into remission or eradicate it.
-Many people taking combinations of antiretroviral medications have an undetectable viral load (see fact sheet 125.)
+In 1996, several research studies suggested that triple-drug combinations could drive HIV into remission.
+Many people taking combinations of antiretroviral medications have an undetectable viral load (see Fact Sheet 125).

-However, by some estimates, only 2% of the virus in the body is in the blood, where it can be measured by viral load tests.
-Even in patients taking potent triple medication combinations, HIV was not eradicated.
+However, only a small portion of the virus is in the blood, where it can be measured.
+Even in people taking potent drug combinations, HIV is not eradicated.

 Another boost to hopes for an HIV cure came from the “Berlin patient.”
-This was a person with HIV living in Berlin who also had leukemia.
+This was a person who lived in Berlin with both HIV and leukemia.
 Standard leukemia treatment failed.
-He then received a bone marrow transplant.
-This wiped out his immune system.
-It was replaced from a donor with a rare genetic mutation that made him resistant to HIV infection.
-When the treatments were completed, the Berlin patient had no sign of HIV in his body.
+His immune system was wiped out to prepare for a bone marrow transplant.
+His bone marrow donor had a rare genetic mutation that made him resistant to HIV infection.
+After the leukemia treatments were completed, the Berlin patient had no sign of HIV in his body.

 Bone marrow transplants are dangerous.
 As many as 1/3 of patients who get them die from the procedure.
-Therefore, it is not clear that the success of the Berlin patient could or should be tried in anyone else.
-However, this case provides some clues about how HIV might be removed from a patient.
+This procedure therefore is not a practical way to cure HIV.
+However, this case provides some clues about how HIV might be removed from a person living with the virus.

 Many researchers believe that a cure will require a combination of approaches.

 During initial HIV infection, millions of cells are infected.
-The virus is often inactive, not producing new virus.
+Much of the virus is latent, not producing new virus.
 It is invisible to the immune system and to antiretroviral medications.

-Researchers are working with drugs that activate HIV in reservoirs.
-This might make it possible for existing antiretroviral medications to clear the virus.
-This approach could increase some cancers.
+Researchers are working with drugs that activate this latent virus ("shock" it).
+This might make it possible for existing antiretroviral medications to clear the virus ("kill" it).

 Making Cells Resistant to HIV

-In this approach, CD4 cells are taken from the patient.
-They are modified to make them resistant to HIV.
-Then they are given back to the patient.
-The hope is that the modified cells will multiply in the patient.
+In this approach, CD4 cells are taken from a person living with HIV.
+The cells are modified to make them resistant to HIV.
+Then they are returned to that person.
+The modified cells should then multiply and eventually replace the infected cells.

 Modifying Stem Cells

 There have been ups and downs in the search for a cure for HIV.
-So far, it seems that the approaches all carry some risks.
-The benefits are not yet clear.
+So far, it seems that all approaches carry some risks.
+However, research in this area is ongoing.